-Click here for HSC and Ambler Locations and Hours.
+Click here for HSC Locations and Hours.

 Most testing is done at low cost based on your ability to pay.
 Insurance may be needed to provide some testing.
 This is rare and usually relates to testing for herpes or hepatitis.